MISmoke-Free Apartment

 Existing Smokers Stay.
 If you decide to go smoke-free, you are required to make certain exceptions for those smoking residents currently residing at the property.
 To help with this, you can convert your property over a period of time, e.g., instituting the smoke-free policy at the time of lease renewal.

 You've Got Support.
 Public officials and organizations like ours are here to help you go smoke-free.
 Read about the opinions of the Housing and Urban Development field office in Detroit, and also the opinions of the Michigan Attorney General.
 Download an analysis of the authority of Housing Authorities and Section 8 multiunit housing owners to adopt smoke-free policies in their residential units.
-Download an up-to-date listing of the public housing authorities which have adopted smoke-free policies in the U.S.
+For reference, download an outdated 2011 listing of the public housing authorities which have adopted smoke-free policies in the U.S.